 Be sure that your anesthesiologist is aware of all supplements and drugs you are taking, especially blood thinners such as aspirin or other anticoagulant drugs, including high doses of fish oil, garlic, and vitamin E, all of which have anticoagulant effects.
 Dr. Weil also suggests making a tape of healing statements to be played while you're under anesthesia and using guided imagery tapes both before and after surgery.
 You may want to look into taking the "Prepare for Surgery" program by psychologist Peggy Huddleston or listening to affirming tapes made by psychotherapist Belleruth Naparstek and available via her website: www.healthjourneys.com.
 More than 200 studies have shown that guided imagery can make a huge difference to surgical patients by decreasing pain and the need for pain medication, reducing side effects and complications of surgery, lessening stress and anxiety before and after procedures, reducing recovery time, improving sleep, strengthening the immune system, and boosting self-confidence and self-control.

-Finally, you may also be able to shorten your recovery time after surgery by taking cordyceps, a Chinese tonic mushroom, along with bromelain, a pineapple enzyme that can reduce swelling and bruising; take 200-400 mg three times a day on an empty stomach.
+Finally, you may also be able to shorten your recovery time after surgery for an inguinal hernia by taking cordyceps, a Chinese tonic mushroom, along with bromelain, a pineapple enzyme that can reduce swelling and bruising; take 200-400 mg three times a day on an empty stomach.
 Homeopathic arnica may help with pain; use the 30c potency and take five tablets as directed every two to four hours as needed for the first 48 hours after surgery.